 In October 2017, the department launched an online mapping tool designed to help the public locate hospitals, fire stations and other facilities where they can legally relinquish a newborn through the Safe Haven Law.
 Both the Safe Haven "locator" and the updated brochure were funded through a grant by the Children's Trust Fund.
-In addition, DCFS updated its training video for Safe Haven providers on the DCFS website.
+In addition, DCFS updated its online training video for Safe Haven providers.